Rapptz/discord.py/docs/guide/interactions/modals.rst

 ~~~~~~~

 In our example above we have three class-attributes: ``name``, ``feedback``, and ``additional_information``, all of which are instances of the :class:`~discord.ui.TextInput` class.
-In modal classes, class-attributes which are instances of components are used to represent the fields of the modal.
+In modal classes, class-attributes (which are instances of components) are used to represent the fields of the modal.

-Discord requires a modal contain between 1 and 5 fields.
+Discord requires modals contain between 1 and 5 fields.

 .. note::

-    Each modal field is displayed in definition order.
+    Modal fields are displayed in the order in which they were defined.
 Our example from above defines ``name`` before it defines ``feedback``,
-    that order is preserved when the FeedbackForm modal is displayed on Discord.
+    and that order is preserved when the ``FeedbackForm`` modal is displayed on Discord.

 Fields can also be added to or removed from a modal instance using the :meth:`~discord.ui.Modal.add_item` and :meth:`~discord.ui.Modal.remove_item` methods.